cpbtechnology/US-Backend-Candidate-Lab/README.md

 1. Prove that your API works as expected by writing unit tests around your services.
 2. Put your services up on a server where they can be actively tested and include the link with your pull request.

-## Notes

-Use this area to communicate any thought processes, ideas, or challenges you encountered.
-If you had more time, what would you enhance or do differently?

-*
-*
-*